pcraig3/vacs/README.md

 # Canada Vaccine Tracker

 This is a tiny little [Next.js](https://expressjs.com/) app to track the percentage of vaccines distributed in Canada over time.
-The data is kept (mostly) up to date with what is on [CTV.ca's Coronavirus vaccine tracker](https://www.ctvnews.ca/health/coronavirus/coronavirus-vaccine-tracker-how-many-people-in-canada-have-received-shots-1.5247509).
-It will eventually be fully up to date, but don't cash that cheque just yet.
+The data is kept (mostly) up to date with what is on [COVID-19 Tracker Canada's Vaccination page](https://covid19tracker.ca/vaccinationtracker.html).
+It will eventually be fully up to date (eg, API calls instead of manual updates) but don't cash that cheque just yet.

 ## Getting started